Lawxsz/prysmax/README.md

 + More exceptions added to catch errors
 + Now when downloading the ZIP file with the user data it will look like Prysmax-PCNAME.zip (For better organization)
 + Improved the builder and UI
-+ The builder is now translated into Spanish, Russian, Chinese and English.
-(Working on Logs translate too)
+- The builder is now translated into Spanish, Russian, Chinese and English.
+(Working on Logs translate too) # Edit: im coding and improving it

 v1.3 ⋮ 2024-06-06
 + Credential recovery fixed